Bacon8tor/ESP_METAR_LED_MAP/README.md

 ## ISSUES
 1. The Ceilings for each airport needs to be be corrected to choose the lowest ceiling, and that uses the ceiling for each airport and not the others. -FIXED

+## Wokwi Project
+If you want to experiment with this code try Wokwi its a free esp simulator, I have adapted the project to work with their Wifi connection.
+I have noticed sometimes it doesnt work and sometimes takes a long time to compile.
+[Wokwi_Metar_Project](https://wokwi.com/projects/418459180318780417) .

 ## License